burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 22. **Bit Tricks.** The `min` and `max` functions executed during conditions `if/else` can sometimes be expressed in bits and logical operations.
 If you are eliminating the not necessary `if/else` statement it is useful for low-level details of how the CPU works (namely pipelining).
 Sometimes the compiler does not perform such optimizations, and you must do it by hand.
 Materials about bit tricks are presented in [13], [14].

 23. **Stack Frame Pointer Omission.** A *stack frame* is the area on the stack used by the current function and it includes stack space for function arguments(linkage block), return address, base pointer, local variables for function code itself, and local variables for functions that are called from this function.
 The frame pointer is implemented as a used register that is used to address local variables and address arguments.
-If functions don't need a frame pointer for their operation and use Stack Pointer during their logic or if the difference between stack pointer and frame pointer is a compiler time constant of the function body the compiler can keep track of the stack pointer offset on all code paths through the function and generate local variable accesses through stack pointer.
+If functions don't need a frame pointer for their operation and use Stack Pointer during their logic or if the difference between stack pointer and frame pointer is a compiler time constant of the function body then the compiler can keep track of the stack pointer offset on all code paths through the function and generate local variable accesses through stack pointer.

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

 24. **Minimize write from different threads to the same memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
+However, from memory perspective when logic executed in different CPU cores there are two hardware protocols which come into the play in this situations:

-Between CPU cores there are two aspects: *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all caches in the system; *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system.
+* *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all caches in the system;

+* *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system.

 Technically you can write in the same place.
 In reality in real hardware, it leads to phenomena called **invalidation storm**.
 It can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case - there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.

-26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to use the instead of one sequential algorithm parallel version then interesting practical algorithms should be work-efficient.
+26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to use instead of sequential algorithm parallel version then firstly practical algorithms should be work-efficient.

 This property means that if the launch algorithm is in a single core it should have the same asymptotic behavior in terms of compute complexity.

 27. **Use modern compilers.** Compiler developers create new optimization with each release of modern compilers.